The 2021 dig is currently full!

 - Food for four days: $60-90

-Teacher Expenses: As a teacher, who pledges to bring at least one student, half of your dig fees will be subsidized; so you will only pay $25 per day for the five days we will be in Wyoming, this includes three meals per day.
+Teacher Expenses: As a teacher, half of your dig fees will be subsidized; so you will only pay $30.50 per day for the five days we will be in Wyoming, this includes three meals per day.
 Food and lodging while traveling will be an additional expense.

 CEU: 24 clock hours (2.4 CEUs) will be offered for this event through the NPUC Education Department.